whisthq/whist/protocol/test/README.md

                         This option allows you to skip cloning the Whist repository on the instance(s) to be used for the test.
 The test will also not checkout the current branch or pull from Github, using the code from the whist folder on the existing instance(s) as is.
 This option is useful if you need to run several tests in succession using code from the same commit.

-  --simulate-scrolling {false,true}
+  --simulate-scrolling NUM_SCROLLING_ROUNDS
-                        Whether to simulate mouse scrolling on the client side
+                        Number of rounds of scrolling that should be simulated on the client side.
+One round of scrolling = Slow scroll down + Slow scroll up + Fast scroll down + Fast scroll up

   --testing-url TESTING_URL
                         The URL to visit during the test.
 The default is a 4K video stored on our AWS S3.